ObliviousAI/FastAPI-Enclave-Services/README.md

 ## Contributing & Code Structure: 🧑‍💻

-This repo was designed to be built upon, allowing great developers like you to add more differentially private synthetic data libraries as they become available.
+This repo was designed to be built upon, allowing great developers like you to help others get on board the OBLV enclave train.
 We highly encourage contributions on pull request.

 <a name="disclaimer"/>